Eastern Promises | 2007

 Finding a business card in the diary, Anna visits the ‘Trans Siberian’ restaurant of the avuncular Semyon (Armin Mueller-Stahl).
 Although the restaurant was built in the Three Mills Studios, its exterior is the Farmiloe Building, 28-36 St John Street, in trendy Clerkenwell.

 The Farmiloe is a screen regular – though usually the interior is seen.
 It houses ‘Gotham City Police Station’, out of which Sergeant Gordon (Gary Oldman) operates in Batman Begins, The Dark Knight and The Dark Knight Rises.
 Christopher Nolan returned to the the ever-adaptable Farmiloe for Inception’s ‘Mombasa’ pharmacy and, more recently, Gary Oldman was back here as George Smiley for the 2011 film of Tinker Tailor Soldier Spy.
+It's more recently cropped up in Mission: Impossible – Rogue Nation and and Krays biopic Legend, with Tom Hardy.

 The restaurant’s kitchen is an unfamiliar view of another familiar location.
 The film uses the kitchens of the Old Royal Naval College, Greenwich, London SE10.
 It’s the pillared exterior, or the spectacular Painted Hall which are more usually seen in films, including The Madness Of King George, Lara Croft: Tomb Raider, Quills, The Avengers, Michael Winner’s 1983 remake of The Wicked Lady and The Golden Compass.